lottes-puppeteer/lottes-puppeteer/README.md

 Do not under any circumstances call me Charlotte, only TWO people can.

-Doubles DNI for now, not in the right mental state to be like "wow i look nothing like any of these other charlies. am i even real." again.

 ✧─── ･ ｡ﾟ★: *.✦ .* :★. ───✧

 ## Interests